vkhang55/FanSQS/README.md

 ## Running tests

 In the command line, run this command to return the number of specs passed & failed.
-All tests should pass :)
+All tests should pass!

 ```bash
 > rspec